NhanDucc/COMP1809/README.md

-Wrtie the article in Latex
+## COMP1809
-Using OvefLeaf
+Wrtie the article in Latex by using OvefLeaf